connexcs/docs/docs/report.md

 ## Breakout

-The **Breakout** report lists account customers with associated profits, and relevant data such as how much each customer costs, and the cost, Answer-Seisure Ratio (ASR) and Average Call Duration (ACD), etc.
+The **Breakout** report lists account customers with associated profits, and relevant data such as how much each customer costs, and the cost, the Answer-Seisure Ratio (ASR), and the Average Call Duration (ACD), etc.

-The information here is from processed CDR and considered "billing accurate," it means billing of the customers uses this data.
+The information here is from a processed CDR and considered as "billing accurate," meaning the billing for the customers uses this data.

 + Use the fields at the top of the page to filter by Customers and Providers, and by date range.
 Each individual column can also filter the grid directly.
 + Use the Columns and Filters to manage data presentation.